joemar25/Mother-Chef/NumericalAnalysis/README.md

 end
 ```

+Note: The functions above is used to solve #2 below, same structure would be used for each code but the equations and other paremeters would be changed.

 2. Construct separate codes that use your program for the bisection method to solve the following problems for the given intervals.